QED1224/Toontown-Resources/Guide.md

 Both the overall type (i.e., Toon-up) and the subtype (i.e., +80) of the Unite were selected at random.

-### Interpretation

-The reward was entirely pseudorandom; there was no way to predict which Unite would be won.

 # C.J. <a name="cj"></a>

 ## How was the C.J. reward chosen? <a name="cj-1"></a>